sairbarbaros/sairbarbaros/README.md

 +I am an 18 years old student interested in AI, computational neuroscience, and neuromorphologic computing.

++Newly, I have written a neural network library for python.
+You can access it here: https://pypi.org/project/neurette/

 +Currently, I study Electrical-Electronics Engineering in METU, which is ranked as the best technical university of Turkey by various organizations like QS, Times Higher Education, CWUR, et cetera.

 +I am in the Robotics Society of my university, and won various awards with my team, including in the maze-solving and design-build categories.